pairwise-tech/code-runner-api/README.md

 # Apply formatting rules
 $ yarn format

-# Run project unit tests
+# Run project unit tests, note that the tests expect the environment
+# to have all of the language dependencies available (e.g. Python, Rust, etc.)
 $ yarn test:unit

 # Run project linting and tests